-- The Food Sanitation Act: is the legal basis for the food safety-related work conducted by MFDS.
-Among other things, pesticide and veterinary drug standards are governed under this law. - Functional Food Act: provides the legal basis for MFDS's oversight of functional foods, such as health foods and nutritional supplements. - Special Act on Children's Dietary Life Safety Management: provides the legal basis for MFDS's determination and oversight of food products consumed by children.
-This act restricts the sales and advertisement of high-calorie, low-nutrient food products and high caffeine food, and introduces a voluntary color-coded labeling system.
+- The Food Sanitation Act is the legal basis for the food safety-related work conducted by MFDS.
+Among other things, pesticide and veterinary drug standards are governed under this law. - Functional Food Act provides the legal basis for MFDS's oversight of functional foods, such as health foods and nutritional supplements. - Special Act on Children's Dietary Life Safety Management provides the legal basis for MFDS's determination and oversight of food products consumed by children.
+This act restricts the sales and advertisement of high-calorie, low-nutrient food products and high caffeine food, and introduces a voluntary color-coded labeling system. - Special Act on Imported Food Safety Management provides a framework for imported food policies.
+This act was implemented on February 4, 2016 and consolidated all imported food regulations.
+Some provisions s introduced in the Special Act were designed to better manage imported food, such as pre-registration of foreign facilities.
+For details on the Special Act, See Section VII.

-- Special Act on Imported Food Safety Management: provides a framework for imported food policies.
-This act was implemented on February 4, 2016 and consolidated all imported food regulations scattered throughout other acts.
-Although most provisions in the Special Act already existed in other acts, there are some changes introduced in the Special Act to better manage imported food, such as pre-registration of foreign facilities.
-For details on the Special Act, See Section VII. - Food Labeling and Advertisement Act: is the legal basis for labeling of food and livestock products.
-With establishment of this new Act in 2018, MFDS merged labeling standards for food and livestock products into "Labeling Standards for Food." - Food Code: stipulates standards and specifications for the manufacturing, processing, usage, cooking, and storage of food, equipment containers and packaging for food products.
+- Food Labeling and Advertisement Act is the legal basis for labeling of food and livestock products.
+With the establishment of this new Act in 2018, MFDS merged labeling standards for food and livestock products into "Labeling Standards for Food." - Food Code stipulates standards and specifications for manufacturing, processing, usage, cooking, and storage of food, equipment containers and packaging.
 It establishes testing methods and specifies maximum residue levels for agricultural chemicals and veterinary drugs, radioactive standards, and contaminants.
-To unify the management system of food and livestock products, MFDS merged the Livestock Code into the Food Code in 2017 and implemented the unified management system in January 2018 in accordance with standards and specifications for food products and livestock products including egg and dairy products in the Food Code.
-The English translation of the Food Code provided by MFDS can be found at the following website: Food Code - Food Additive Code: defines standard specifications for individual food additives and usage standards.
-See Section II for more details on additive requirements. - Labeling Standards for Food: provides guidance on how to meet MFDS's Korean language labeling requirements for food products including livestock products and imported food products.
-See Section V for details on labeling requirements. - Labeling Standards for Genetically Modified Food: On April 24, 2014, MFDS combined the three existing labeling standards: Labeling Standards for Recombinant Food, Guidelines for Labeling of Genetically Modified Agricultural Products, and Labeling Standards in the LMO Act to provide standards required for the labeling of biotech crops and food, including processed food products.
-On February 4, 2017, MFDS implemented new biotech labeling requirement to expand mandatory labeling for all detectable products.
-See Section V for details. - Functional Food Code: contains general standards and specifications governing functional foods, and individual standards and specifications for functional food categories. - Inspection Guidelines for Imported Food: checklist for imported food products detailing testing, sampling and other pertinent inspection standards. - Livestock Product Sanitary Management Act: specifies requirements for the slaughter and handling of livestock and the processing, distribution and inspection of livestock products.
+To unify the management system of food and livestock products, MFDS merged the Livestock Code into the Food Code in 2017 and implemented the unified management system in 2018.
+The English translation of the Food Code provided by MFDS can be found on the following website: Food Code - Food Additive Code defines specifications for individual food additives and usage standards.
+See Section II for more details on additive requirements. - Labeling Standards for Food provides guidance on how to comply with MFDS's Korean language labeling requirements for food products including livestock products and imported food.
+See Section V for details on labeling requirements. - Labeling Standards for Genetically Modified Food combines three labeling standards: Labeling Standards for Recombinant Food, Guidelines for Labeling of Genetically Modified Agricultural Products, and Labeling Standards in the LMO Act.
+The combined standard outlines requirements for the labeling of biotech crops and food, including processed food products.
+In 2017, MFDS implemented a new biotech labeling requirement to expand mandatory labeling for all detectable products.
+See Section V for details. - Functional Food Code contains general standards and specifications governing functional foods, and individual standards and specifications for functional food categories. - Inspection Guidelines for Imported Food is a checklist for imported food products detailing testing, sampling, and other pertinent inspection standards. - Livestock Product Sanitary Management Act specifies requirements for the slaughter and handling of livestock as well as the processing, distribution, and inspection of livestock products.
 The Act is the legal basis for sanitary standards for livestock products.

-B. Ministry of Agriculture, Food and Rural Affairs:
+B. Ministry of Agriculture, Food and Rural Affairs (MAFRA):

-The Ministry of Agriculture, Food and Rural Affairs (MAFRA) establishes and enforces regulations pertaining to overall agricultural policy and quarantine inspection of agricultural products, including livestock, dairy, and forestry products.
-Several of the key MAFRA regulations are listed below.
+MAFRA establishes and enforces regulations pertaining to overall agricultural policy and quarantine inspection of agricultural products, including livestock, dairy, and forestry products.
+There are several agencies under MAFRA, including the Animal and Plant Quarantine Agency (APQA), the National Agricultural Product Quality Management Service (NAQS), and the Rural Development Administration (RDA).